stolostron/rhacm-docs/_pages/story_pointing.md

 ## General rules

 - The range of points consists of integers from `1` to `10`, with `1` being "I can knock this out in 5 minutes" and `10` being "I'm sending UNSUBSQUIRREL as reply all to memo-list".
 Do not use fractions or integers above 10.
 - Estimate points when triaging issues, but feel free to change them any time during your work process, including after you have already closed the issue.
+Add a comment when to explain why the points changed.
 - With all issues, including `1` point issues, it's important to take a step back and consider the purpose and necessity of the change.

 ## Rubrics